Vision

 Thrive Haïti’s vision lives on two timelines:

-Both timelines are connected.
-What we build now - through Vélo Lakay, Ride & Fête, Mixers, century rides, and early partnerships - sets up everything that comes next.
+What we build now - through Vélo Lakay, Ride & Fête, other activities and early partnerships - sets up what comes next.

-3-5 Years • A Strong & Reliable Base
+3-5 Years • 4 Pillars For A Strong & Reliable Base

 Initial focus is on turning today’s momentum into a stable system for riders and partners.